 We made recipes from CD-ROM cookbooks.
 Here are our thoughts about them and their (mostly terrific) food.

-Tag Archives: live action
+Tagged: live action

 Combining first-person shooters and strategic simulation around a specific location is a brilliant concept.
 Defcon 5 implements it in an extremely flawed way, though enough that you can see what works.